Posted on Leave a comment

 • Withdrawing from and avoiding close relationships

-• Seeking comfort from addictive behaviors like drinking, gambling, shopping, etc.
+• Seeking comfort with behaviors like drinking, gambling, shopping, etc.

 If you suspect she may have an eating disorder, consider the following actions: